LiaScript/docs/README.md

 ```
 <script>@input</script>

+    --{{2}}--
-If you directly want to send control messages at various stages of the script, you can use `send.lia`, which will also directly output the result at the console
+If you want to directly send control messages at various stages of the script, you can use `send.lia`, which will also directly output the result in the console.

+    --{{3}}--
-If the execution of your code may take longer, include some asynchronous calls or you need to call an external service, you can tell this by finishing with the
+If the execution of your code may take longer, includes some asynchronous calls, or you need to call an external service, you can indicate this by finishing with the statement `"LIA: wait"`.
-statement `"LIA: wait"`, which will show arrows that loop forever or until they
-receive a `"LIA: stop"` signal.
+This will show arrows that loop forever or until they receive a `"LIA: stop"` signal.

+      {{3}}
 ``` js
 setTimeout(function(){
   console.warn("end of execution")